How to Select & Care for Your New Fruit Tree

 3. Fertilizing

 Fertilizing is the essential part of the tree growing process.
-Apply a balanced fruit tree fertilizer in the spring to provide essential nutrients for flowering and growth.
-Citrus trees have slightly different needs than other types of fruit trees, so look for fertilizers labeled specifically for Citrus.
+Apply a balanced fruit tree fertilizer in the early spring to provide essential nutrients for flowering and growth.
+Fertilizer should be applied at the tree's drip line, which are the furthest points around your tree where water "drips" from the tree to the ground.
+NOTE: Citrus trees have different fertilizer needs than other types of fruit trees, so look for products labeled specifically for Citrus.

-Follow the manufacturer’s directions carefully when fertilizing and do not over-do it.
-More fertilizer is not better and can cause nutrient imbalances.
-Once your tree has started to develop fruit, you do not need to fertilize it again until the following year.
-However, side-dressing with quality compost can occur periodically, followed with a fresh application of mulch for water retention.
+Follow the manufacturer’s directions carefully when fertilizing, which may recommend multiple times during the year.
+But do not over-do it; more fertilizer is not better and can cause nutrient imbalances.
+Once your tree has started to develop fruit, you generally do not need to fertilize it again until the following year.
+However, side-dressing with quality compost can occur periodically, followed with a fresh application of mulch for water retention and protection against heat stress.

 4. Pest and Disease Control

-Evergreen Nursery: Best Fruit Tree Nursery in the San Francisco East Bay Area
+Visit Evergreen Nursery & Garden Center: Best Fruit Tree Nursery in the San Francisco East Bay Area

-We are Evergreen Nursery - a fruit tree nursery in the San Francisco East Bay area.
-We offer a wide selection of fruit trees, including smaller varieties suitable for patio containers and smaller yards.
-Our knowledgeable staff can assist you in selecting the perfect tree for your garden.
-Contact us at (510) 632-1522 for helpful advice and high-quality fruit trees.
+We offer a wide selection of fruit trees for home gardens, including smaller varieties suitable for patio containers and smaller yards.
+Our knowledgeable staff can assist you in selecting the right tree for your outdoor space and ensure that you have the correct supplies for successful planting and growing.
+Happy Gardening!